A Dotfile History

 location.
 This can put unwanted restrictions on the structure of a configuration

-only manages files and directory
+repository.
+Additionally, since Stow only manages files and directory

 structures it does not provide much help in building and managing applications

-(this is a major selling-point for e.g. Home Manager
+(this is a major selling-point for e.g. Home Manager, as we’ll get to).

 In order to ensure that the applications (and plugins) that I use were available

-I resorted to a combination of git submodules
+I resorted to a combination of git submodules:

 ❯ git submodule